google/yggdrasil-decision-forests/documentation/rtd/index.rst

 TF-DF), JavaScript (inference only), and Go (inference only).
 YDF is supported on Linux, Windows, macOS, Raspberry Pi, and Arduino (experimental).

-For details about YDF design, read our KDD 2022 paper `Yggdrasil Decision Forests: A Fast and Extensible Decision Forests Library <https://arxiv.org/abs/2212.02934>`_ .
+For details about YDF design, read our KDD 2023 paper `Yggdrasil Decision Forests: A Fast and Extensible Decision Forests Library <https://doi.org/10.1145/3580305.3599933>`_ .
+See also the `extended version <https://arxiv.org/abs/2212.02934>`_  with additional details about the experimental evaluation of the library.

 Features
 ========